Why the Alt-Right’s Most Famous Woman Disappeared

 But then, as she described it, she found a fight worth waging, right at home.
 One day in her social-justice class, the teacher asked everyone to separate by race and gender, according to Southern: white kids on one side, Black and brown on the other; boys on one side, girls on the other.
 The teacher turned to the female students of color: “You’re oppressed.”
 She pointed to the white kids—including Southern—and said two words that changed the course of her life: “You’re privileged.”
 (Her teacher denies that this ever occurred.)

 Southern told me she was incensed.
 Her paternal grandfather had immigrated to Canada from Scandinavia with little money or knowledge of English.
 Her maternal grandmother was an orphan.
 Sure, her parents had raised her in one of Vancouver’s wealthiest suburbs, but they had earned it through “hard work” and “assimilation.”
 Plus, she was surrounded by “rich Asian kids,” who she believed enjoyed far more privilege than white girls like her.
-Southern felt scapegoated when the class discussed topics like slavery or the ethnic cleansing of Indigenous Canadians.
+Southern felt scapegoated when the class discussed topics like slavery or the ethnic cleansing of indigenous Canadians.

 Around the same time, her father turned her on to right-wing radio on their morning drives to school.
 She heard the American shock jock Michael Savage say things like Barack Obama was “the most divisive, hateful president in American history.
 He has isolated and marginalized the white male like never before.”
 Southern began to read more widely, devouring books by Ann Coulter and Ayn Rand.
 At night, she watched McInnes on her favorite late-night show, Fox’s Red Eye, where he expressed particular animus toward those who say they are victims of sexual harassment.
 “If your boss grabs your ass, and it doesn’t hurt, and you don’t like it, quit,” he asserted on one panel, which featured another guest, future National Security Adviser John Bolton.